 Anti-Harassment and Other Misconduct

-SITC meetings and events are convened for purposes of professional development, to promote scholarly and educational interchange in the spirit of free inquiry and expression and to carry out SITC’s stated purposes and mission.
+SITC in-person and virtual meetings and events are convened for purposes of professional development, to promote scholarly and educational interchange in the spirit of free inquiry and expression and to carry out SITC’s stated purposes and mission.
 Harassment of colleagues and other meeting or event participants undermines the principle of equity at the heart of SITC’s meetings and events and is inconsistent with the principles of free inquiry and free expression.
 Consequently, SITC considers such harassment to be a form of misconduct subject to appropriate remedial action as described herein.

 - Persistent and unwelcome solicitation of emotional or physical intimacy, whether or not accompanied by real or implied threat of professional, financial or physical harm

 - Harassment, intimidation, stalking, following, or discrimination in any form